Fine-grained Attention and Feature-sharing Generative Adversarial Networks for Single Image Super-Resolution: Proposed Methods

 \textbf{Adversarial Loss. } The discriminator contains two outputs, a whole estimation of the entire image and the pixel-wise fine-grained estimations of an input image.
 The total adversarial loss function for the generator is defined as:

-As shown in Eq.~\ref{eq:mask_d}, the discriminator tries to distinguish the real and fake image in a fine-grained way, while the generator aims to fool the discriminator.
-Thus the loss function for the fine-grained attention loss of generator is the symmetrical form of Eq.~\ref{eq:mask_d}:
+As shown in Eq.\ref{eq:mask_d}, the discriminator tries to distinguish the real and fake image in a fine-grained way, while the generator aims to fool the discriminator.
+Thus the fine-grained adversarial loss function $L^G_{fine}$ for the generator is the symmetrical form of Eq.\ref{eq:mask_d}:

 $L_{entire}^G$ is also the symmetrical form of Eq.\ref{eq:discriminator_adversarial} and defined as: